jkjung-avt/jkjung-avt.github.io/_posts/2019-05-14-setting-up-nano.md

    /mnt/8GB.swap  none  swap  sw 0  0
    ```

-   I think the swap space is necessary for my applications since I'd build/install OpenCV, Caffe, and TensorFlow on the platform.
-Anyway, I'd leave those for later posts and end here for now.
+   I think the swap space is quite necessary for my applications since I'd build/install OpenCV, Caffe, and TensorFlow on the platform.
+Excessive amount of memory would be required for building those packages.